aueb-wim/DataQualityControlTool/README.md

 # HBP-MIP Data Quality Control Tool

+## Description

-This tool is a component developed for the [Human Brain Project Medical Informatics Platform](https://www.humanbrainproject.eu/en/medicine/medical-informatics-platform/) (HBP-MIP).
+This tool is a component developed for the [Human Brain Project Medical Informatics Platform](https://www.humanbrainproject.eu/en/medicine/medical-informatics-platform/) (HBP-MIP) and it developed with
+The tool has two major functionalities:
+1. Validate data and produce reports with the validation results and with some overall statistics about the data
+2. Perform data cleaning
 The main purpose of this tool is to produce statistical report of a given dataset and its variables (tabular dataset profiling) and propose value corrections for problematic data-entries.
 Also, the tool has the ability to extract and export meta-data headers of a set of DICOM MRIs.

 ## Installing / Getting started